-MDE made 152 site visits to vehicle recyclers and scrap processing facilities to gather information on program implementation, provide compliance assistance, and when necessary issue Site Complaints for non-compliance with the Environment Article, Annotated Code of Maryland, Section(s) 6-904, 6-905, 6-905.4, 6-905.5, and/or 6-905.6.
-As a result of the site visits, Site Complaints were issued to 5 different vehicle recyclers and/or scrap processing facilities.
-Specifically, one (1) Site Complaint was issued to a scrap processing facility for failure to register with ELVS as well as failure to pull switches, three (3) Site Complaints were issued to auto parts dismantlers for failure to pull switches in order to remain in compliance with the 180 day timeframe given to pull switches, and one (1) Site Complaint was issued for failure to handle mercury switches as required by the approved Mercury Minimization Plan.
+The Department made 186 site visits to vehicle recyclers and scrap processing facilities to gather information on program implementation, provide compliance assistance, and, when necessary, issues Site Complaints for non-compliance with the Environment Article, Annotated Code of Maryland, Section(s) 6-904, 6-905, 6-905.4, 6-905.5, and/or 6-905.6.
+As a result of the site visits, a Site Complaint was issued to one (1) individual vehicle recycler.
+Specifically, the Site Complaint was issued to an auto parts dismantler for failure to handle mercury switches as required by the approved Mercury Minimization Plan.
+Also, a Complaint, Order, & Administrative Penalty was issued by the Office of the Attorney General to the same auto parts dismantler for failure to register with ELVS and failure to remove switches.
+Additionally, there were two ELVS database audits performed during this report period.
+Facility audits can be made primarily by phone and/or using the ELVS database to check on compliance issues with respect to facility registration, switches received by ELVS, and compliance with the Universal Waste Rule regarding the period of storage of hazardous waste.

-Follow-up inspections will be performed at facilities that have previously received Site Complaints from MDE.
-These inspections will focus on whether or not the facility has satisfied the terms of the Site Complaint, thus bringing the facility into compliance with Maryland's mercury switch law.
-MDE plans to issue a Notice of Violation (NOV) to each specific facility that has failed to correct a previous Site Complaint issued to their operation as a result of non compliance.
-These NOV's will include monetary penalties as well as a facility agreement to come into compliance with Maryland's mercury switch law.
+Follow-up inspections are conducted at facilities that have previously received Site Complaints from the Department.
+These inspections focus on whether or not the facility has satisfied the terms of the Site Complaint, thus bringing the facility into compliance with the Act.
+The Department issues a Notice of Violation (NOV) to each specific facility that has failed to correct a previous Site Complaint issued to their operation as a result of non-compliance.
+These NOV's will include monetary penalties as well as a facility agreement to come into compliance with the Act.